0rtz/mkarch/README.md

 | zip                | [zip](http://www.info-zip.org/Zip.html)                                                                                                                        |
 | ALL                | Special extension to create archive using each available compression format                                                                                    |

 Available compression formats determined automatically based on existing system binaries.
-Plugin also supports tab completion for selection of available compression.
+Plugin also supports tab completion for selection of compression format.